stetewsky/swirl/Installing-swirl-on-Linux.md

 ```

 **NOTE: If you upgrading from an earlier version of R, you may need to do `install.packages("codetools")` before installing swirl.**

 ***

-### Swirl installation from source package
-#### --Courtesy Naseeruddin

-1. Download tar.gz file from http://cran.rstudio.com/src/base/R-3/R-3.1.0.tar.gz
-2. change the directory where the tar file is and then untar file using the command   tar -zxvf R 3.1.0.targz
-3. ./configure
-4. make
-5. sudo make install
-6. cd bin
-7. ./R
-(Note: During the configure, it checks for dependencies of the libraries it needs. so if these dependencies are not met, it will take extra effort to install those dependencies.
-They may include libcurl4-openssl-dev, etc.)

-This version of R will be 3.1.0 (Now you can add this working directory to your path variable to access R from anywhere.)

-Now follow the steps to install swirl

-1. install.packages("swirl")
-2. library(swirl)
-3. swirl()

-***